nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Portions in square brackets (eg. `[/expiry <expiry_date>]`) denote optional parts of the command.
 In this example, not all ingredients will expire, so the expiry date is optional.

-* Portions with trailing ellipses (eg. `(/step <step>)...`) denote commands accepting one or more of the given argument.
+* Portions with trailing ellipses (eg. `(/step <step>)...`) denote commands accepting one or more of the given parameter.
 In this example, a recipe can have multiple steps, so you can specify multiple `/step` arguments.

 * Parentheses are used to group parts of the command together purely for clarity in this document; they must not appear in the typed input.
-For instance, in `(/step <step>)...`, it is simply used to denote that each step must be preceeded by the `/step` argument.
+For instance, in `(/step <step>)...`, it is simply used to denote that each step must be preceeded by the `/step` parameter.

 * A `<#REF>` refers to an item reference, and is used to refer to either a recipe or an ingredient.
 It can either be the (case-insensitive) name of the item, or it can be a number prefixed with '#', eg. `#3` to refer to the third item in the list.
 In the GUI, displayed items are numbered in the corner.

-* In general, the order of arguments is important; for example, the order of `/step` arguments determines the order of the steps in the recipe, while a `/qty` in an **add recipe** command must only appear after an `/ingredient` argument.
+* In general, the order of arguments is important; for example, the order of `/step` determines the order of the steps in the recipe, while a `/qty` in an **add recipe** command must only appear after an `/ingredient`.

 ### Viewing Help : **`help`**